leylabmpi/StrainVis/SynTrackerVis_app/manual.md

 2. **All synteny scores per region:** This horizontal line plot shows all the synteny scores for each region on the reference genome.

-The color of the lines can be set using the color-picker widget.

 3. **Hypervariable regions:** Highlight regions that meet the following criteria:
 They are among the bottom 10% regions with the lowest average synteny scores.
 They appear in at least 10% of the compared sample-pairs.